NervanaSystems/ngraph/doc/sphinx/source/howto/execute.rst

 ====================

 To a :term:`framework`, a computation is simply a transformation of inputs to outputs.
-To a user, a computation is a function whose body is a dataflow graph.
 While a *framework bridge* can programmatically construct the graph from a framework's representation of the computation, graph construction can be somewhat more tedious for users.
-Since nGraph is targeted toward automatic construction, we deconstruct here how this happens.
+To a user, who is usually interested in specific nodes (vertices) or edges of a computation that reveal "what is happening where", it can be helpful to think of a computation as a zoomed-out and *stateless* dataflow graph where all of the nodes are well-defined and all of the edges are possible routes for executing a computation.

+..
+TODO

+.. image for representing nodes and edges

 Most of the public portion of the nGraph API is in the ``ngraph`` namespace, so we will omit the namespace.
 Use of namespaces other than ``std`` will be namespaces in ``ngraph``.
-For example, the ``op::Add`` refers to ``ngraph::op::Add``.
+For example, the ``op::Add`` is assumed to refer to ``ngraph::op::Add``.

-A computation's graph is constructed from ops; each a member of a subclass of ``op::Op``, which, in turn, is a subclass of ``Node``.
+A computation's graph is constructed from ops; each is a member of a subclass of ``op::Op``, which, in turn, is a subclass of ``Node``.
 Not all graphs are computation, but all graphs are composed entirely of instances of ``Node``.
-Computation graphs are only contain ``op::Op`` nodes.
+Computation graphs contain only ``op::Op`` nodes.

-We mostly use shared pointers for nodes, i.e. ``std::shared_ptr<Node>``.
-This allows nodes to be deallocated when the are no longer referenced.
-The one exception to this rule is that there can not be a circular path through shared pointers, as this would prevent the reference counts from every going to 0.
+We mostly use shared pointers for nodes.
+In the nGraph APIs for :doc:`ops/index`, this is presented as ``std::shared_ptr<Node>``, which allows for the de-allocation of unreferenced nodes when they are no longer referenced.
+The one exception to this rule is that there can not be a circular path through shared pointers, as this would prevent the reference counts from ever getting to 0.
+In other words, it would be impossible to entirely deallocate or unreference a node.

-Every node has zero or more inputs, zero or more outputs, and zero or more attributes.
-For our purposes, nodes should be thought of as essentially immutable, so when we construct a node, we need to supply all of its inputs.
-Thus, to get this process started, we need some nodes that have no inputs.
+Every node has zero or more *inputs*, zero or more *outputs*, and zero or more *attributes*.
+For our purpose to :ref:`define_cmp`, nodes should be thought of as essentially immutable; that is, when constructing a node, we need to supply all of its inputs.
+To get this process started, we need some nodes that have no inputs.

+For a more concrete example, we can use the analogy of a baton relay.
+It can be drawn ahead of time that the runner must hand off the baton to the next runner at the specific place (node).
+The runner waiting for the baton is essentially at an empty node until he receives the baton.
+The runner who surrenders the baton to the next runner (node) is de-allocated of the baton.

-We use ``op::Parameter`` to specify the tensors that will be passed to the computation.
+``op::Parameter`` specifes the tensors that will be passed to the computation.
 They receive their values from outside of the graph, so they have no inputs.
 They have attributes for the element type and the shape of the tensor that will be passed to them.

 .. code-block:: cpp